NeowayLabs/neowaylabs.github.io/_posts/2019-03-14-destec-andre-boechat.md

   - podcast
   - datascience
   - neoway
-excerpt: Uma entrevista com André Boechat conduzida por Eduardo Bellani.
+excerpt: "[Portuguese only] An interview with André Boechat conducted by Eduardo Bellani."
 ---

-Neste episódio de 10 de março de 2018, [Eduardo Bellani] lança seu primeiro podcast da série com nome de _Destec_: um podcast sobre software e tecnologia em Florianópolis.

-O tópico principal dessa vez será uma conversa descontraída com [André Boechat], programador especializado em Inteligência Artificial e um dos principais contribuidores do time de Machine Learning da área de Data Analytics da Neoway / Florianópolis.
+On march 10th, 2018, [Eduardo Bellani] launches his podcast-series' pilot named
+ _Destec_: a podcast about software and technology in Florianópolis.

+The main topic is a lighthearted chat with [André Boechat], software engineer specialized in Artifitial Inteligence and one of the principal developers on the Machine Learning team of the Data Analytics area of Neoway Florianópolis.

 <iframe src="https://anchor.fm/destec/embed/episodes/Andr-Boechat-e3e3nq/a-abhsp1"
         height="102px"